 We’ve already covered taking close shots only.
 Now you need to know where to place your arrow.
-In the simplest terms, you want your arrow to enter behind the deer’s shoulder, pass through the heart/lungs area, and exit the body cavity.
+In the simplest terms, you want your arrow to enter behind the deer’s shoulder, pass through the heart/lungs area, and exit the body cavity (here’s our ultimate guide on where to shoot a deer).
 In other stories and on social media you might read about shooting heavy arrows that will penetrate the bones in a whitetail’s shoulder.
 It’s true that certain setups will penetrate bone without issue.

 But beginner bowhunters should first learn proper shot placement behind the shoulder, no matter what setup they’re shooting.
 That means broadside and quartering away shots only.